-Parents have a vast opportunity to inspire young children to know more about the planet, its needs, and how to reduce waste and increase sustainability.
+Parents have a wonderful opportunity to inspire young children to know more about the planet, its needs, and how to reduce waste and increase sustainability.

-Talking about eco-friendly products or the 5rs (see below) are fantastic talking points and a great way to introduce kids to their environment.
+Talking about eco-friendly ways to live are a great way to introduce kids to the environment.

 The truth is – in 20 or so years’ time when our little ones are adults, the planet could look very different and very scary (if not much changes from now on).

 It doesn’t take much effort to be a sustainable parent, really!